avielBS/ButterflyHostIOS-/README.md

 ## Usage

 To recognize your app in ButterflyHostSDK servers you need an application key, you can set it via code.
-In order to present the view, ButterflyHostSDK require an the current Activitiy.
+In order to present the view, ButterflyHostSDK require an the current UIViewController.

 #### Example